ceph/ceph/doc/cephfs/mantle.rst

-   Note that if you look at the last MDS (which could be a, b, or c -- it's random), you will see an an attempt to index a nil value.
+   Note that if you look at the last MDS (which could be a, b, or c -- it's random), you will see an attempt to index a nil value.
 This is because the last MDS tries to check the load of its neighbor, which does not exist.

 5. Run a simple benchmark.
 In our case, we use the Docker mdtest image to